Tarek-FERSOUS/Portfolio_REACT/README.md

 # My Portfolio

-This is a personal portfolio project for Tarek FERSOUS, showcasing his skills, education, and experience in software development.
+This is a personal portfolio project for Tarek FERSOUS, showcasing skills, education, and experience in CS and other fields.

 ## Project Structure